 - Improving blood flow

-Also, extreme heart arrhythmias—otherwise known as palpitations—can be a dangerous condition.
+Also, extreme heart arrhythmias, which are otherwise known as palpitations, can be a potentially dangerous dangerous condition.

-Research suggests they are the biggest cause of sudden death in non-heart disease patients, and studies show that omega-3 is protective against them.
+Research suggests arrhythmias are associated with an increased risk of cardiovascular events, and studies show that omega-3 may protect against them.
 (5, 6).

-Studies on farmed salmon have uncovered that the fish contain a variety of harmful compounds, which include;
+Studies on farmed salmon have uncovered the presence of certain contaminants, including:

 - Antibiotics